Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a sensing integrated DFT-s-OFDM system for THz ISAC.
 We design two types of THz waveforms, i.e., CP based SI-DFT-s-OFDM and FGI based SI-DFT-s-OFDM, which utilize the specific features of THz channels and take into account the requirements of THz transceivers.
-Furthermore, we have developed a two-level multi-task NN powered receiver to simultaneously perform sensing parameter estimation and signal recovery.
+Furthermore, we have developed a deep learning powered receiver to simultaneously perform sensing parameter estimation and signal recovery.

 With extensive simulation, the results have demonstrated that the proposed SI-DFT-s-OFDM can reduce the PAPR by approximately 3.2~dB and enhance 5~dB gain at the 10\textsuperscript{-3} BER level in the THz channel, compared to the OFDM system.
 The proposed SI-DFT-s-OFDM with the FGI scheme can achieve a mean achievable rate of 174 Gbps and 10\textsuperscript{-5} BER performance at the SNR of 20 dB, while realizing millimeter-level range estimation and decimeter-per-second-level velocity estimation accuracy.
-In contrast with the conventional ISAC systems, the proposed NN-based ISAC receiver is more robust to AWGN noise, Doppler effects, phase noise and multi-path propagation, which is preferred in THz systems.
-In particular, the NN method in the SI-DFT-s-OFDM achieves higher accuracy for multiple targets estimation and performs better BER performance than the classical ZF equalizer.
-Meanwhile, it is able to reduce processing modules of ISAC transceiver by integrating sensing parameter estimation and signal recovery.
+In contrast with the conventional ISAC systems and other DL methods, the proposed DL-based ISAC receiver is more robust to Doppler effects, phase noise and multi-path propagation, which is preferred in THz systems.
+In particular, the SensingNet method achieves higher accuracy for multi-target estimation and the ComNet performs better BER performance than the classical MMSE equalizer under Doppler and PN effects.
+Meanwhile, the ISACNet model is able to reduce the network complexity and improve the range estimation accuracy in contrast with separate models.
+In this work, it is shown that our designs are effective at low-THz scenarios.
+At higher THz frequencies, the saturated output value of power amplifiers becomes even lower, the Doppler shifts worsens and THz wave propagation is further attenuated by the atmospheric effects.
+In future work, To address these more stringent challenges, the performance of the developed waveform needs to be further improved and more robust against these effects.